Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Added {tax}, {tax_amt}, {currency} and {shipping_amt} checkout page customization tags.
 More tags [can be found here](https://s-plugins.com/customize-the-thank-page-message-of-stripe-payments-plugin/).
 - Added {item_name} and {item_quantity} email tags.
 - Added position settings options for custom field and TOS.
 You can display those below payment button now.

-= 1.9.9 =
-- Fixed incompatability with older PHP versions (prior to 5.4).
-- Added SOFORT and Post Payment Actions addons to the list.
-- Made more strings available for translations, regenerated .pot file.

-= 1.9.8 =
-- Fixed blank payment results page was displayed under some circumstances if customized [accept_stripe_payment_checkout] shortcode was used.
-- Added ability to allow coupon usage only for specific products.
-- Added option to store customer's IP address in order info.
-- Plugin tries to create and use small product thumbnail for Stripe pop-up if available.
-This removes noticeable pop-up window lag when large image is being used.